vmware/terraform-provider-nsxt/website/docs/index.html.markdown

   partially successful realization as valid state and not fail apply.
 * `vmc_token` - (Optional) Long-lived API token for authenticating with VMware Cloud Services APIs.
 This token will be used to short-lived token that is needed to communicate with NSX Manager in VMC environment.
-In conflict with `vmc_client_id` and `vmc_client_secret`.
+Can not be specified together with `vmc_client_id` and `vmc_client_secret`.
   Note that only subset of policy resources are supported with VMC environment.
 * `vmc_client_id`- (Optional) ID of OAuth App associated with the VMC organization.
   The combination with `vmc_client_secret` is used to authenticate when calling VMware Cloud Services APIs.
-In conflict with `vmc_token`.
+Can not be specified together with `vmc_token`.
 * `vmc_client_secret` - (Optional) Secret of OAuth App associated with the VMC organization.
 The combination with `vmc_client_id` is used to authenticate when calling VMware Cloud Services APIs.
-In conflict with `vmc_token`.
+Can not be specified together with `vmc_token`.
   Note that only subset of policy resources are supported with VMC environment.
 * `vmc_auth_host` - (Optional) URL for VMC authorization service that is used to obtain short-lived token for NSX manager access.
 Defaults to VMC